zivshtaeinberg/AzureServicebusAndEventHubSimulator/ReadMe.md

 * Create Application Insights.

 ## Scaling Logic Parameters
-* These paramters decides if input data is X & Y will the scaling will be up with Z VM'S or down.
+* These parameters decides if input data is X & Y will the scaling will be up with Z VM'S or down.
 * Please decide where to store the scaling logic parameters to be store, the options are Database or File.

 ## Deployment